How to Refer a Student

 In this case, please call the SPCC and alert us to the fact that you would like to send over a student.
 Alerting us will let us know that the student should be seen immediately, rather than waiting for the next available appointment.

-For after- hours and weekends please contact Public Safety 516.343.3500 to be connected with a trained Administrator on- call and walk student to the SPCC the next day.
+For after-hours and weekends, please contact Public Safety 516.343.3500 to be connected with a trained Administrator On-Call.

 Contact Public Safety at 516.323.3500 if on RVC Main Campus.
 For all other Molloy College off- site locations, call 9-1-1.